HIGHLIGHTS

 | Nova 5G [8/128GB] | |

-Both Ai+ phones, Pulse and Nova, excel in some areas while falling short in others.
-One clear strength for both is the processor, which delivers good performance for the segment.
+Both Ai+ phones — the Pulse and Nova — excel in some areas while falling short in others.
+A clear strength for both is the processor, which delivers solid performance for the segment.
+On the flip side, the display quality and brightness are underwhelming, and charging speeds remain quite slow.

 So, what do you think about the Ai+ Pulse and Nova?
 Let us know in the comments!